CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 A firewall is a system of software and hardware components that is used to securely couple IP-based data networks.
 For this purpose, the technically possible is restricted to the communication defined as secure in a security policy by means of a firewall structure.
 Security here means that only the desired accesses or data streams between different networks are allowed.

-In order to secure gateways, it is often not just a single component that is used, but a whole range of IT systems that perform different tasks, such as: For example, you can only filter packets or strictly disconnect network connections using proxy functions.
+In order to secure gateways, it is often no longer a single component that is used, but a whole range of IT systems that perform different tasks, such as: For example, you can only filter packets or strictly disconnect network connections using proxy functions.
 The term Application Level Gateway (ALG) used in this module refers to a firewall component that regulates data streams based on security proxies.

 A firewall is used at the central junction between trusted networks.
 Differently trusted networks do not necessarily represent only the combination of Internet / Intranet.
 Rather, two institution-internal networks can also have different levels of protection requirements, eg. For example, the network of office communication usually has a different need for protection than the network of the personnel department, in which particularly sensitive personal data is transmitted.